BDC Hamburger Icon

 1. Plain walls impact company morale.

-Let’s face it – most offices are drab.
+Let’s face it: Most offices are drab.
 The standard wall palette ranges from eggshell to ecru, maybe with a hint of gray thrown in for good measure.
-While you don’t want to go crazy painting every wall traffic-cone orange, bringing a little color into your space can make a big difference in how your employees feel about coming to work every day.
+You don’t want to go crazy painting every wall traffic cone orange.
+But, bringing a little color into your space can make a big difference in how your employees feel about coming to work every day.

 Are you aiming to create a sense of calm?
 Look to Mother Nature for inspiration and go with shades of blue and green.
 Need to stoke creativity and productivity?
 An optimistic yellow might be in order.
 Finding the right balance of hues for your particular workforce’s needs is key.